logo

 Additionally, advances in imaging technology allow text to be recovered from leaves that are illegible to the naked eye.
 A new imaging process is showing promise of recovering legible text from these leaves of Möðruvallabók, an important manuscript containing the text of eleven sagas.
 In some cases, these sagas only survive in Möðruvallabók or in later copies derived from Möðruvallabók, so being able to recover text from these leaves would add to our knowledge of the sagas.

-A fascinating example occurs in AM554a 4to, the oldest surviving copy of Grettis saga.
+A fascinating example occurs in AM556a 4to, a manuscript containing Grettis saga.
 The manuscript contained the poem Grettisfærsla which tells of Grettir's sexual exploits.
 The poem is mentioned in chapter 52 of the saga.

 An early owner of the manuscript must have felt the poem was too vulgar, and so he scraped the writing off the leaves, seen beginning on the recto (right) side of the leaf in the photo, thus obliterating the only copy of the poem.